-The proposed course is about 80% single track ranging from wide open and fast to narrow cow trail, smooth easy cruising to rocky, technical climbs and descents.
-There will probably be a couple of short hike-a-bike sections thrown in as well.
+The single track ranges from wide open and fast to narrow cow trail, smooth easy cruising to rocky, technical climbs and descents.
 The Epic will do 2 laps or you can opt for the One and Done.
 Treat yourself to some beautiful views and great riding at the Enduro.

 There will not be cups or bottles to hand you, but we will have plenty of people around to help fill your bottles or packs.

-If you miss the cut-off time at the aid station, you will be shown the short way back to the start/finish (4 miles on smooth dirt road).
+If you miss a cut-off time, you will be shown the easiest/shortest way back to the start/finish.
 It’s up to you to get back on your own.
 Your race number will be recorded and you will be listed as DNF in the results.
 You must take off your race number to avoid confusion for race staff.

 All dirt roads on the course are open to traffic.
 We will do our best to alert drivers, but not getting smashed by a car is ultimately your responsibility.
 The course is open to livestock grazing, so don’t be surprised to see cattle.
 Other than that, it’s a mountain bike course and you should expect everything associated with that.

-Courses are marked with red diamond shaped signs with black arrows and orange flagging.
+Courses are marked with red diamond shaped signs with white arrows and pink flagging.
 We may also use orange cones or barracade tape to mark some intersections.